 Pinot Noir wines are among the most popular in the world.
 A guy called Joel Fleischman describes them as "the most romantic of wines, with so voluptuous a perfume, so sweet an edge, and so powerful a punch that, like falling in love, they make the blood run hot and the soul wax embarrassingly poetic." and other Pinot lovers simply refer to them as "sex in a glass".

-In the vineyard Pinot Noir is sensitive to wind and frost, cropping levels (it must be low yielding for production of quality wines), soil types and pruning techniques.
+In the vineyard Pinot Noir is sensitive to wind and frost (and of course also too much direct sun!), cropping levels (it must be low yielding for production of quality wines), soil types and pruning techniques.
+And its thin skin makes it susceptible to rot and similar fungal diseases.
 In the winery it’s sensitive to fermentation methods and yeast strains and is highly reflective of its terroir with different regions producing very different wines.
-Its thin skin makes it susceptible to rot and similar fungal diseases.

 Well, it only takes a sip of a really great one to convince you.